 8 Examples of Procrastination and Solutions

 Do you know any active procrastinators?
 Are you one?
 Do you wait until the last minute to start working on a project?
 It’s been on your plate for months and the due date is tomorrow!
 You’re not alone.
 Did you know Mozart procrastinated composing music?
 Frank Lloyd Wright procrastinated designing houses.
-And Steve Jobs was also a procrastinator!
+And Steve Jobs had a procrastination problem, too!

 Carefully think about the major impact of procrastination on your life and the effect it has on both your short-term and long-term goals.

 Stress levels rise when you are not prepared.
-You can disappoint your manager and team when deadlines are not met.
+Failing to meet deadlines can disappoint your manager and team.
 You may even lose your job.
 Procrastination may even start affecting your physical and mental health.

 Procrastination is the act of unnecessarily postponing decisions or actions.
 For example, an employee is procrastinating when they delay working on a task.
-They know it demands their time and is an integral component of a large-scale initiative.
+They understand that it requires plenty of time and plays a crucial role in a larger initiative.
 The team is counting on them to meet the deadline.
 But they wait until a few days or hours before it’s due to even start.

 Understanding Procrastination: The Why

 Why are you procrastinating?
-Do you find yourself browsing on social media?
+Do you find yourself browsing social media?
 Are you liking your friends’ Facebook posts instead of working on a project?
 You know you should get started, but why are you avoiding doing so?
+Do you have a procrastination habit?

-Procrastinators let’s get started on writing a list of uncompleted projects.
-Note when you started the project and why you stopped and be specific.
+Procrastinators let’s get started on writing a to-do list of uncompleted projects.
+Make a note of when you started the project and the specific reason you stopped.
 Look for patterns of starting and stopping the project.
 What are the commonalities?
 These are your WHYS, your examples of why you procrastinate.

-Of course, these reasons are only a sample of why some employees procrastinate.
-Each person will need to get to the root of their own particular procrastination problems.
+Of course, these common reasons are only a sample of why some employees procrastinate.
+Each person will need to get to the root of their particular procrastination problems.

 Procrastination Solutions

-How can management motivate and support procrastinators?
-One way is to offer bonuses and incentives for meeting tight deadlines on major initiatives.
+The good news is management can motivate and support procrastinators.
+One way is to offer bonuses and incentives for meeting tight deadlines on important tasks.
 For those with intrinsic motivation, challenge them to meet deadlines before the due date.
 Or add an element of fun to the project by seeing who on the team will finish their task first.
+Immediate rewards can be a huge motivator providing instant gratification!

-What should you do when chronic procrastination affects the return on investment (ROI) or other team members?
+What should you do when chronic procrastination affects the return on investment (ROI) and other team members?
 Management needs to draw the line.
-They still need to be supportive but also imply the possibility of a poor performance review if improvement is not made.
+They still need to be supportive, but also to be clear about the possibility of a poor performance review if improvement is not made.
 Be sure to schedule periodic and scheduled accountability meetings.
 This will help gauge how and when things begin to go off track and how to, hopefully, head off any potential problems.

-Knowing the root causes of procrastination (the why) can point to the best ways to solve procrastination issues.
+Understanding the root causes of procrastination (the “why”) can help identify the best way to overcome it.

-Based on our 8 procrastination examples, we also want to offer solutions.
-Know that some of these are immediate solutions, while others will take longer to resolve procrastination issues.
+Based on our eight procrastination examples, we also want to offer solutions.
+Keep in mind that some of these solutions can help right away, while others may take more time to fully address procrastination.

 #1: Fear of failure or being judged

 Fear of failure is a common cause of procrastination.
-Reduce that fear by actively listening and taking detailed notes.
-This helps to ensure you do not miss anything pertinent.
+Don’t let negative emotions take over.
+Reduce decision-making paralysis by actively listening and taking detailed notes.
+This helps ensure you don’t miss anything pertinent.
 Don’t make assumptions.
 Always ask questions when in doubt.
 If you still find yourself procrastinating, be transparent with your manager.
-Ask for a mentor and skill set training.
-You may also wish to contact your company’s Employee Assistance Programs (EAP) provider for confidential professional therapy.
+Request a mentor and skill set training.
+You may also wish to contact your company’s employee assistance program (EAP) provider for confidential professional therapy.

 #2: Fear of success or exceeding expectations